jtvaughan/tsukuyomi/README.md

 A few principles guide 月詠:

-1. _Minimalism_: Do not waste time building general-purpose frameworks or pretty [UI](http://en.wikipedia.org/wiki/User_interface)s for one-off projects: Useful abstractions can be generalized and UIs can be improved later.
-Instead, focus on _solving problems_ with sensible, straightforward, correct code and ensuring that UIs are _functional_.
-   Do not make applications more complex than they need to be.
-2. _Transparent, Portable Data Storage_: Application and user data should be easy to parse and migrate to other applications.
+1. _Transparent, Portable Data Storage_: Application and user data should be easy to parse and migrate to other applications.
-3. _Clarity_: Code and UIs should be thoroughly documented.
+2. _Clarity_: Code and UIs should be thoroughly documented.
-4. _Freedom_: Open-source software should be truly open.
+3. _Freedom_: Open-source software should be truly open.
 Anyone and any thing should be able to download, distribute, modify, and use it freely (as in
    ["free speech" _and_ "free beer"](http://en.wikipedia.org/wiki/Gratis_versus_libre)).

 In keeping with these principles, 月詠 features the following:

-1. 月詠 has no external dependencies other than the standard Python
+1. 月詠 has only a few third-party dependencies.
+(See the next section for details.)
-   interpreter: You do not need to download and manage a mess of third-party libraries.
 2. 月詠 is not an Internet-facing application.
 Its web-facing tools are single-[threaded](http://en.wikipedia.org/wiki/Thread_(computer_science\)), [blocking](http://en.wikipedia.org/wiki/Blocking_(computing\)),